 The deadline for the registration of new entrants to the Department is determined by a Ministerial Decision announced by the media.
-Successful candidates of the Panhellenic Examinations are invited to register online to the Department they succeeded through the central website of the Ministry of Education and Religious Affairs
+Successful candidates of the Panhellenic Examinations, after their online registration in the application of the Ministry of Education and Religious Affairs, are invited to submit the necessary identification documents in a special application of the University, with a relevant announcement, which is published Department's website.